joehahn/hivemind/README.md

 git branch=master

 ### Summary:
-Train the hivemind, which is a very simple neural net, to send its bees to the more rewarding fields and to avoid the less productive fields.
+Train the hivemind, which is a very simple neural net, to send its bees towards the more productive fields and to avoid less rewarding fields.

 ### Setup: